 Grand Opening Press Release Template

-Here are the nine steps to writing an effective grand opening press release:
+Here are the seven steps to writing an effective grand opening press release:

-To get started, you will need to determine who is going to want to attend your grand opening.
-When writing your press release, you want to grab the attention of this target audience.
-You can create a customer profile so that you are certain you are using language that appeals to your target audience.
+To get started, determine who you want to attend your grand opening.
+When writing your press release, you want to grab the attention of this target audience, in particular.
+Before you start writing, create a customer profile identifying the details most likely to spark interest and attendance among your desired target audience.

 A press release headline serves as the title of your grand opening press release.
-It will sit at the top of the press release and give the reader a compelling reason to attend your grand opening.
-These grand opening headlines should not only generate interest, but also entice those reading it to put your opening on their calendars right away.
+It sits at the top of the press release and gives the reader a compelling reason to attend your grand opening.
+Your grand opening headline should not only generate interest to keep reading, but also entice members of your target audience to put your opening on their calendars right away.

-Headline lengths are between 65 and 80 characters long, including spaces.
-Keeping it this length will allow you to be picked up by search engines and to share on all the social media sites without being cut off.
+Headlines are capitalized and the length should be between 65 and 80 characters long, including spaces.
+Keeping it this length also enables your title to be picked up by search engines and shared on social media sites without being cut off.

 Here are the steps to writing a compelling headline: